timwilliate/engineering-blog/_posts/2015-09-21-leaflet-light-cluster.md

 related geospatial regions is already done.
 Since this method is so simple it's actually what I used to generate the sample data used in the [demo project](https://github.com/CalebCourier/Leaflet.LightCluster).
 Of course if you would rather use something more traditional or statistical feel free.
-Some of the more commonly used clustering algorithms include DBSCAN and K-means both of which you can find code implementations with a simple google search.
+Some of the more commonly used clustering algorithms include DBSCAN and K-means both of which you can find code implementations with a simple Google search.
 No matter what you do, LightCluster will take it and perform its simple task of rendering and updating keeping your client code light and your map performant.